-The Reid linear system $A^x=b$ was 8 equations in 10 unknowns.
+The Reid linear system A x = b was M = 8 equations in N = 10 unknowns.
+There were S = 4 copies of T = 1 tile type with U = 2 orientations.
 It was easy to write a code to reduce A and b, via reduced row-echelon form; then to deal with the free variables, and then to eliminate solutions with unacceptable values.
 But for larger problems, this approach won't work.

-- The row-reduced echelon form (RREF) is very sensitive to roundoff. - We can't rely on MATLAB's rref(A) command, (real arithmetic). - A "hand-made" integer code can only handle small problems. - Tiling regions can have hundreds of cells (equations/rows = M). - Tiling problems can have tens or hundreds of tiles = T. - A tile may have roughly M configurations, not even counting rotations and reflections (variables/columns N ≈ T M). - The linear system may have many degrees of freedom D. - The number of possible solutions we will need to check rises like 2^D. - To solve interesting problems, need accurate, efficient integer solver
+- The row-reduced echelon form (RREF) is very sensitive to roundoff. - We can't rely on MATLAB's rref(A) command, (real arithmetic). - A "hand-made" integer code can only handle small problems. - Tiling regions can have thousands of cells (equations/rows = M). - Tiling problems can have hundreds of distinct tiles = T. - Each distinct tile may have roughly M U configurations, (orientations followed by placement in grid) so variables/columns N ≈ T M U. - The linear system may have many degrees of freedom D. - The number of possible solutions we need to check rises like 2^D. - To solve interesting problems, need accurate, efficient integer solver,